shiquan/shiquan.github.io/Yano/RatioPlot.md

 ## Description

-Plot PSI score on reduction map.
+Plot ratio score of test feature and its binding feature on reduction map.

 ## Usage